NSX managers rollback from 4.2.1.3 to 4.1.0.2 failed due to bad sslv3 certificates

 Cause

-This issue could occur if multiple services (For ex., Proton, CBM) on NSX managers encounter SSL exceptions while connecting to Corfu server
+This issue may occur if multiple services (e.g., Proton, CBM) on NSX managers experience SSL exceptions when connecting to the Corfu server.

-For ex., below logs from nsxapi indicate an sslv3 bad certificate alert
+For ex., the below log from /var/log/pronton/nsxapi.log below indicates an SSLv3 bad certificate alert

 ####-##-##T##:##:##.###Z WARN netty-# NettyClientRouter ###### userEventTriggered: unhandled event SslHandshakeCompletionEvent(javax.net.ssl.SSLHandshakeException: error:14094412:SSL routines:ssl3_read_bytes:sslv3 alert bad certificate)

-To find out presence of such errors check the NSX manager log files in /var/log
+To find out the presence of such errors, check the NSX manager log files in /var/log

 Then check the log files listed (if any) to see if "alert bad certificate" errors are happening around the timestamp when the issue occurred.